wgmo/graphtik/docs/source/arch.rst

         It is based on a :class:`collections.ChainMap`, to keep one dictionary for each `operation` executed +1 for inputs.

-        The results of the last operation executed "wins" in the final *outputs* produced, BUT while executing, the `needs` of each operation receive the *solution* values in **reversed order**, that is, the 1st operation result (or given input) wins for some *needs* name.
+        The results of the last operation executed "wins" in the *outputs* produced, and the base (least precedence) is the *inputs* given when the `execution` started.

-        Rational:

-            During execution we want stability (the same input value used by all operations), and that is most important when consuming input values - otherwise, we would use (possibly *overwritten* and thus changing)) intermediate ones.

-            But at the end we want to affect the calculation results by adding operations into some *netop* - furthermore, it wouldn't be very useful to get back the given inputs in case of `overwrites`.

     graph
     network graph